Skip to Content

 Psychiatric/Mental Health (PMHNP) Nurse Practitioner Residency Program (MH-NPR)

-Welcome to the Louisville VA Healthcare System’s Nurse Practitioner Residency Program homepage!
+Welcome to the Louisville VA Healthcare System’s Mental Health Nurse Practitioner Residency Program homepage!
 We are very excited about your interest in our residency program.
-With generous support from the VA Office for Academic Affiliations (OAA), the Louisville VA Medical Center, in partnership with the University of Louisville School of Nursing, is pleased to offer board certified PMHNPs an opportunity to become highly effective, competent, and autonomous Mental Health providers who provide outstanding care to Veterans.
+With generous support from the VA Office for Academic Affiliations (OAA), the Louisville VA Medical Center, in partnership with the University of Louisville School of Nursing, is pleased to offer newly board certified PMHNPs the opportunity to become highly effective, competent, and autonomous Mental Health providers for our nation's Veterans.

 Mission

-To provide newly graduated Psychiatric/Mental Health Nurse Practitioners veteran-centric clinical and didactic training to further develop the confidence, competence, knowledge and skills in order to become well-prepared to practice independently and provide care to the veteran population.
+To provide newly licensed Psychiatric/Mental Health Nurse Practitioners clinical and didactic training focused on Veteran-Centric care to further develop of his/her confidence, competence, knowledge and skills to become well-prepared to practice independently and provide care to the veteran population.

 About the Program

-The program offers 100% protected training time for the resident and clinical supervision throughout the program, a robust curriculum, profession-specific rotations in various clinical settings, and opportunities for residents to create their unique career paths.
+The residency program offers clinical supervision, a robust curriculum, profession-specific rotations in various clinical settings, and opportunities for residents to develop their own unique career paths.

-80% (32 hours) of the resident’s time will be spent in experiential activities applying academic concepts into practice and 20% (8 hours) in didactic activities that build upon academic learning.
-The curriculum includes rotations in a variety of clinical settings including inpatient, outpatient, and specialty programs comprised of clinical and didactic experiences.
+Each week, 80% (32 hours) of the resident’s time will be spent in experiential activities applying academic concepts into practice and 20% (8 hours) in didactic activities that build upon academic learning.
+The curriculum includes rotations in a variety of clinical settings including Community-Based Outpatient Clinics, Inpatient Services, Primary Care Mental Health Integration Clinics, and specialty programs.

 Upon successful completion of the residency, a certificate of completion is awarded that is recognized throughout the Veterans Health Administration.